10 Tips on How to Become Your Authentic, Bold Self

 Maxine Smith is a renowned career coach and mentor, best known for her impactful work within the corporate world.
 As the founder of Spirit Soul Solutions, an online coaching platform, she offers a wide range of life coaching services aimed at personal and professional development.

 Have you ever wondered how some people look and seem so well put together?
 Have you questioned where you may have lost the plot completely on how to show up for yourself and others?
-Have your interactions or perspectives become questionable to the version you are becoming, and are you feeling a raging war within as you struggle to leap forward, stuck on a past version that is destroying you internally and out?
+Have your interactions of perspectives become questionable to the version you are becoming, and feeling a raging war within as you struggle to leap forward and feel stuck on a past version that is destroying you internally and out?
 Let's reveal and work towards your authenticity.

 What prompts this authenticity?

-As you journey through life, each passing age provides wisdom into thought-provoking questions: What have I become, and who am I becoming?
+As you journey through life, each passing age provides wisdom into thought-provoking questions.
+What have I become, and who am I becoming?
 We evaluate our roadblocks and what keeps us there.
-We challenge our inner being to grow, not only in book knowledge but in seeking out truth and finding divine rooting to leap forward.
+We challenge our inner being to grow, not only in book knowledge but in seeking out truth and seeking divine rooting to leap forward.

 The five questions to ask yourself

 Why am I constantly exhausted?
-We tend to people-please, boss-please, friends and family-please, because it's become our norm in the hopes that people will change.
-Or we do things out of routine, even when it drains us like a leaking toilet.
+We tend to people, please, boss please, friends and family please, because it's become our norm in the hopes that people will change.
+Or we do things out of routine when it drains us like a leaking toilet.

 Why am I not satisfied?
 We achieve goal after goal, dream after dream, and that’s short-lived.
-We have wonderful social circles and support structures in place, yet we feel a constant dissatisfaction within our lives and can’t quite identify the root cause of this self-raising dough of turmoil.
+We have wonderful social circles and support structures in place, but we have a constant dissatisfaction within our lives and can’t quite identify the root cause of this self-raising dough of turmoil.

 What do I need to change?
-We are so used to being self-critical that we analyse everything around us, our past and present, and decide to unconsciously repeat the expired solutions, expecting greater outcomes because we are the judge and the jury.
+We are so used to being self-critical that we analyse everything around us, in our pasts and current and decide to unconsciously repeat the expired solutions and expect greater outcomes because we are the judge and the jury.

 Who needs to change?
-The answer most of us ‘Realists’ think and say is, “Not me,” because I have worked through old patterns, limiting beliefs, self-sabotage, and the list goes on.
+The answer most of us ‘Realists’ think and say is not me as a person, because ‘I’ have worked through old patterns, limiting beliefs, self-sabotage, and the list goes on.
 Is it true?

 10 tips on how to become your authentic, bold self